 Note: The sublevel placeholder only works if the Hierarchical display mode property of the viewer web part is set to Inner.

-Displaying non-page data in a hierarchy
+Displaying non-document data in a hierarchy

 If you wish to use hierarchical transformations to display content, the source data must fulfill the following requirements: